Bobrac3023/Project4_roshan/README.md

     - View homepage content and reviews.
     - Make table reservations online
     - View their upcoming reservations
-    - Update or cancel their bookings as needed
+    - Update or cancel their reservations as needed
     - Submit feedback. ( with and without login)
     - View contact info. ( embedded google map , email,contact number and timing)